-- 3. Encourages Contracting Parties to ensure that, in SEA and EIA studies related to extractive industries, potential upstream and downstream impacts in river basins are fully considered through ecosystem approaches (including inter alia that of the Convention on Biological Diversity), and in doing so to apply the guidance on River Basin Management as adopted in Ramsar Resolution X.19 on Wetlands and river basin management: consolidated scientific and technical guidance; - 4.
-Also encourages Contracting Parties to undertake appropriate Communication, Education and Public Awareness activities in order to ensure that all relevant public and private sector bodies associated with extractive industries are aware of the significance of wetlands of importance for migratory waterbirds in the context of national implementation of the Agreement; - 5.
+- 4. Also encourages Contracting Parties to undertake appropriate Communication, Education and Public Awareness activities in order to ensure that all relevant public and private sector bodies associated with extractive industries are aware of the significance of wetlands of importance for migratory waterbirds in the context of national implementation of the Agreement; - 5.
 Urges Contracting Parties to apply, as appropriate, the guidance adopted through Ramsar Resolution X.16 and included in Ramsar COP10 DOC.
-27 when extractive industrial activities may directly or indirectly impact Ramsar sites; to consider a precautionary approach when the SEA or EIA predicts any substantial or irreversible loss of wetland ecosystem services important to waterbirds, and where appropriate, to consider compensation in accordance with national legislation and Ramsar Resolution VII.24 Compensation for lost wetland habitats and other functions (1999) and Ramsar Resolution VIII.20 General guidance for interpreting "urgent national interest" under Article 2.5 of the Convention and considering compensation under Article 4 (2002); - 6.
+27 when extractive industrial activities may directly or indirectly impact Ramsar sites; to consider a precautionary approach when the SEA or EIA predicts any substantial or irreversible loss of wetland ecosystem services important to waterbirds through appropriate mitigation measures to prevent or reduce such impacts and, as a last resort, to consider compensation in accordance with national legislation, Ramsar Resolution VII.24 Compensation for lost wetland habitats and other functions (1999) and Ramsar Resolution VIII.20 General guidance for interpreting "urgent national interest" under Article 2.5 of the Convention and considering compensation under Article 4 (2002); - 6.
 Requests the Technical Committee to work with Ramsar's STRP and other interested parties to develop guidance for assessing the significance of cumulative impacts of multiple wetland losses along species' flyways, and the implications for EIA, SEA and other assessment processes; - 7.
-Urges Contracting Parties to use and disseminate widely the Ramsar STRP/AEWA TC drafted Guide to Guidance on Extractive Industries such that government officers and other environmental managers can contribute to well-informed, balanced decision-making regarding short-term and long-term costs and benefits of extractive industries and their effects on wetland habitats of migratory waterbirds; - 8.
+Requests the Technical Committee working with Ramsar's STRP to finalise their Guide to Guidance on Extractive Industries and to disseminate this to Contracting Parties such that government officers and other environmental managers can use this to better contribute to well-informed, balanced decision-making regarding short-term and long-term costs and benefits of extractive industries and their effects on wetland habitats of migratory waterbirds; - 8.
 Also urges Contracting Parties to complete national inventories of wetlands important to migratory waterbirds and make that information publically available in order to strengthen and support SEA and EIA processes, especially in those areas that are potentially the focus of exploration and development of new extractive industrial projects; - 9.
 Encourages Contracting Parties to consider the creation of new wetlands or the improvement of existing wetlands of significance for migratory waterbirds in the post-closure phases of extractive industrial activities, through well-planned mining and quarrying activities and well-developed site restoration programmes; - 10.
 Further encourages AEWA Administrative Authorities to establish or strengthen regular cooperation with Focal Points of the Global Environment Facility, considering that many GEF projects are addressing issues associated with extractive industrial activities, and also to liaise with their national development agencies given the significance of funded projects to contribute to relevant good decision making; - 11.
-Requests the Technical Committee to continue to collaborate with Ramsar's STRP on these issues, in particular to work with other interested organisations to further develop geospatial analytical tools for identifying those areas where potential conflicts may arise regarding impacts of extractive industry processes on wetlands of importance for migratory waterbirds.
+Requests the Technical Committee to continue to collaborate with Ramsar's STRP on these issues, in particular jointly working with other interested organisations to further develop geospatial analytical tools for identifying those areas where potential conflicts may arise regarding impacts of extractive industry processes on wetlands of importance for migratory waterbirds.